 Greater Cincinnati Foreign Trade Zone, Inc. (GCFTZ) was established in 1979 as the grantee of zones 46 (Greater Cincinnati) and 47 (Northern Kentucky).
-The Redevelopment Authority serves as the grantee sponsorship organization for the GCFTZ.
+The Port serves as the grantee sponsorship organization for the GCFTZ.
 Foreign Trade Zones can create significant cost and time savings for companies engaged in foreign trade; providing a competitive advantage in the global marketplace.
 The purpose of the FTZ program since its inception in 1934 has been to expedite and encourage foreign commerce within the United States.

 A number of Greater Cincinnati companies utilize the FTZ program for supply chain efficiencies, and deferral, reduction, or elimination of duties.

 Visit the GCFTZ Site for more information on how your company could benefit from the Foreign Trade Zone program.

 Homesteading & Urban Redevelopment Corporation

 Revitalizing Neighborhoods by Creating Homeownership Opportunities

 The Homesteading and Urban Redevelopment Corporation (HURC) was established by the City of Cincinnati with a focus on community housing improvement throughout the region and the renovation of homes in low to moderate income areas.
 The Port entered into an agreement in 2015 to manage the organization, strengthening the HURC’s reach and impact through shared the resources of The Port and the Landbank.
 With the HURC’s mission centered on neighborhood revitalization and equity, the strategic pairing of these organizations bolsters our neighborhood revitalization goal of transforming communities for lasting impact.

 Since its inception in 1976, the HURC has successfully put over 800 single family homes back into productive use.